kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (809)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/39896f35-0540-4f99-93c9-66206075082c)

-## Step 3: Creating and Testing a CodePipeline
+## Step 3: Creating and Testing the CodePipeline
 In this step, we will create a CodePipeline which will utilize CodeCommit and CodeBuild to create a continous build process.
 The aim is that every time a new commit is made to the CodeCommit repo, a new docker image is created and pushed to ECR.
 For now, we will skip the CodeDeploy to be implemented later.
 We create the pipeline, selecting CodeCommit as the source stage and Codebuild as the build stage and follow subsequent prompts accordingly.
 As already mentioned, we will skip the deploy stage for now and create the pipeline.
-The pipeline will go through an initial execution and then completes without any issues

 ![Screenshot (811)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/64d52dcb-b550-4404-8111-9547d5ba770f)